Skip to Main Content

 Investments with a “double-bottom line” to improve our communities.

-Our Mission-Related and Program-Related Investment programs offer loans for nonprofits and community projects, often at below-market rates.
+Our Mission-Related Investment program offers loans for nonprofits and community projects, often at below-market rates.
 The loan repayments fuel future projects while investing in needs that might not otherwise qualify for financing.
 That’s why it’s called a “double-bottom line” that benefits all involved.

 To finance a new 1.4-mile section of the Fulbright Spring trail north of Springfield, Ozark Greenways turned to the Mission-Related Investment program.
 The section reclaims, for recreational use, the retired Fulbright Landfill that was designated a Superfund site in 1983.
 This is only one example of many community projects across the region that were funded through impact investing.